arnablegend/Android-native-executable-launcher/README.md

 # BinaryWrapper
-Android App to run Linux commands and executables on Android
+Android App to run Linux commands and executables on Android.
+Supports Android 10 or higher as well

 ## Steps to setup